prof-rossetti/my-banner-rb/README.md

 cd my-banner-rb/
 ```

-## Configuration

-Run `cp .env.example .env`, then customize variables in the **.env** file to use your own Google Calendar credentials.

 ## Setup

 ```sh
 bin/setup
 ```

+## Configuration

+Run `cp .env.example .env`, then customize variables in the **.env** file to use your own Google Calendar credentials.

+From the [Google Calendar API's quickstart guide](https://developers.google.com/calendar/quickstart/ruby), click "Enable the Calendar API" and follow the instructions to create a new app and generate new credentials.
+Store the resulting **credentials.json** in the root directory of this repo.
+From a developer console (`bin/console`), for the first time only, invoke `MyBanner::GoogleCalendarAPI.new.client` to receive a redirect URL, follow the URL to log in with your Google Account, then copy and paste the code back into the development console and press "ENTER".
+This will generate a **token.yaml** file in the root directory of this repository and store an access token there.
+The access token will be used to authorize subsequent requests.

 ## Usage